PexWave/eyelearn-flutter/README.md

 # EyeLearn Flutter

-EyeLearn is a Flutter app designed to facilitate learning basic grammar for primary school pupils, specifically catering to grades 1 to 4.
+EyeLearn is a Flutter app designed to facilitate learning basic grammar for primary school pupils with visual impairment, specifically catering to grades 1 to 4.
 It leverages OpenAI's Whisper model for accurate and natural speech synthesis, creating a dynamic and engaging learning experience.
 The app incorporates voice commands for intuitive navigation and uses PocketSphinx for reliable voice recognition.

 ## Key Features